d3media/dsp-suite-segment-service/README.md

 In order to create a new segment you need to post it to `/advertisers/:advertiser_id/segments`.
 `name` is mandatory.
 Use alphanumeric characters plus `-_` and spaces.

+This will create a new segment in your DSP account under the specified advertiser and store the mapping in the DSP-Suite system.

 ```
 curl -v -H 'content-type: application/json' -H "$auth" -X POST "https://dsp-suite.ligamatic.com/advertisers/a0/segments"  -d '{"name": "my segment"}'
 ```

-You can also attach meta data to segments.
-Your meta data is only visible to you.
-Other parties will not have acces to it.
+You can also attach meta-data to segments.
+Meta-data is useful for simplifying your technical integration with us as you can leave data for your application associated with the segments in our system.
 Meta data fields start with underscore.
 ```
 // example JSON segment with meta data